Answered! Jump to accepted answer.

 What is a ‘naturally comparative’ adjective?

-This relates to:Supérieur à, inférieur à, intérieur à, extérieur à (irregular comparatives) -
+This question relates to:French lesson "Supérieur à, inférieur à, intérieur à, extérieur à (irregular comparatives)"

 13 March 2018

 The usual way you form a comparative is with "plus" or "moins".

 Il est plus âgé qu'elle. -- He is older than her.Marie parle le français moins couramment que moi. -- Marie speaks French less fluently than me.

 Here is a link to the corresponding lesson: https://progress.lawlessfrench.com/revision/grammar/making-comparisons-using-adjectives-plus-que-aussi-que-moins-que

 -- Chris (not a native speaker).

 I think what is meant is that 'supérieur' and 'inférieur' are comparative in themselves, so you would not say 'plus supérieur/inférieur à' , as with normal comparisons highlighted by Chris .

 The important bit is that you use 'à' afterwards and not 'que'.

 Login to submit your answer